InioX/matugen/README.md

 ## Showcase

-Showcase with Hyprland, Waybar, kitty, and fish shell:
+Showcase with Hyprland, Waybar and kitty:

 >**Warning** The preview and usage may be outdated.